blegloannec/CaptureTheFlag/TryHackMe/Wonderland.md

 Because `strings` is not available on the target, we copy `teaParty` to `/tmp` for instance and bring it back to the local machine with `scp` using `alice`.

-4. Using strings, we notice one interesting line in particular:
+4. Using `strings`, we notice one interesting line in particular:

 ```
 $ strings teaParty